 Associate Director of OB/GYN Residency Program, Boston Medical Center

 Assistant Professor of Obstetrics and Gynecology, Boston University Chobanian & Avedisian School of Medicine

 Boston University Chobanian & Avedisian School of Medicine asks all individuals involved in the development and presentation of Accredited Continuing Education activities to disclose all financial relationships with ineligible companies.
 This information is disclosed to all activity participants prior to the start of the educational activity.
 Boston University School of Medicine has procedures to mitigate all relevant financial relationships with ineligible companies.
 In addition, faculty members are asked to disclose when any unapproved use of pharmaceuticals and devices is being discussed.

 In accordance with the Standards for Integrity and Independence in Accredited Continuing Education, all relevant financial relationships with ineligible companies that faculty, planners, authors and anyone who may be in control of content have been mitigated.

 Faculty Presenter has no relevant financial relationships to disclose.
 She does plan on discussing unlabeled/investigational uses of a commercial product (intrauterine devices as emergency contraception).

-Katharine White, MD, MPH receives research support from Boston Medical Center via a Bayer Pharmaceuticals grant and was previously a consultant for FitBit.
-Elisabeth Woodhams, MD, MSc, Jenn Farraye, NP, Natasha Lerner, MPA, Kristina Tavilla, MPH, and Elizabeth Raskin, MPH(c) MSW(c) of Boston Medical Center have no relevant financial relationships to disclose.
+Katharine White, MD, MPH receives research support from Boston Medical Center via Bayer Pharmaceuticals, Merck & Co., Inc., and Evofem Biosciences grants, and was previously a consultant for FitBit.
+Elisabeth Woodhams, MD, MSc, Jenn Farraye, NP, Natasha Lerner, MPA, Lily Acton, MPH, and Elizabeth Raskin, MPH(c) MSW(c) of Boston Medical Center have no relevant financial relationships to disclose.